fhalde/fhalde.github.io/content/posts/sizing.md

 The simulator is discrete-event, and deliberately a planning model rather than a reimplementation of vLLM or friends.
 It models the cluster as a set of replicas, each with a request queue, an in-flight decode batch capped at a maximum batch size, and the KV budget implied by its topology.

 Requests arrive as a poisson process.
-Prompt and output lengths are drawn from lognormal distributions set by a mean and a variance factor.
+Prompt and output lengths are drawn from lognormal distributions (the toolkit will soon allow to provide your target distribution).

 A replica then advances in cycles.
 On each cycle it admits at most one queued request, runs that request's prefill, then advances every in-flight sequence by one decode token.
 Two details drive most of the behavior:

 - **Prefill and decode share the replica.** A long prompt's prefill briefly stalls the decode step for everything already running, which is how one request's prompt length leaks into other requests TPOT.
 - **Admission is optimistic.** A request is admitted if only the KV it needs to start fits right now.
 KV-cache growth during generation is reclaimed later.
 When live KV exceeds budget, the replica preempts newest-first: the victim's KV is dropped, its generated tokens are kept, and it resumes by recomputing context.
 A request whose context cannot fit even an empty replica is dropped outright.

-The payoff is that the simulator preserves the feedback loops the formulas hide: bursts create queues, long generations tie up slots and KV, prefill contends with decode, KV pressure triggers preemption and recompute, and tail latency degrades well before averages look alarming.
+The simulator captures queueing, decode/prefill contention, KV pressure, preemption, and recomputation, allowing tail latency effects to emerge naturally.

 It reports the quantities that actually drive decisions, and each answers a different question: